Registered with U.S. Patent & Trademark Office.

 Textured Walls

-Textured walls can be sanded if they haven't been sealed.
+Textured walls can be sanded if they haven't been painted/sealed.
 This practice is O.K. in a new construction environment, but you may want to reconsider extensive sanding very carefully before creating a dust cloud in a home.

 Textured walls will make your new wallpaper look equally bumpy.
 Some people actually like this effect.
 If you're one of these people, Great!
 You can save a lot of money that others will spend on additional prep work.
 If you don't want your new wallpaper to look bumpy, you still have an option that will save money...
 It is possible to camouflage the bumpiness of a textured wall if you select a wallpaper that has all three of the following characteristics: